top of page

 View along the way.

 After cycling another hour in the heat we arrived at Vicoforte.
-The supermarket there wouldn't open for another half an hour so we sat down in a bar to drink Slush-puppie.
-It was a very small village with an enormous and very beautiful church, the "Santuario di Vicoforte".
-Around the church was a lawn and on one side a gallery with stores.
-By the time the supermarket opened we weren't hungry anymore.
+The supermarket there wouldn't open for another half an hour, so we sat down in a bar to drink Slush-puppies.
+It was a tiny village with an enormous and magnificent church, the "Santuario di Vicoforte".
+Around the church was a lawn and a gallery with stores on one side.
+By the time the supermarket opened, we weren't hungry anymore.

 Afb%2000039_edited.jpg